furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

 such as INT8, FP8, or INT4 — while aiming to preserve model accuracy.

 It is typically applied when higher throughput or lower latency is needed.
-However, since quantization may affect model accuracy, it is important to perform thorough experimentation and accuracy comparisons.
+However, since quantization may affect model accuracy, it is important to perform thorough experimentation and accuracy evaluations.

 Furiosa-LLM currently supports Post-Training Quantization (PTQ) for model quantization.
 To apply PTQ, you need to calibrate the model using a calibration dataset and then export the quantized model as a checkpoint.